 2. Heartleaf philodendron (Philodendron oxycardium) – One of my favorites, the heartleaf philodendron is also super cute!
 This air purifying vine is great to grow on top of a shelf or cabinet, on a window ledge, or in a hanging basket.
 It does best with regular waterings, and filtered sunlight.

 3. Golden pothos (Scindapsus aureus) – A true classic, I was so happy to learn that pothos was one of NASA’s picks for air purifying houseplants.
 Not only are they beautiful, but they grow well in any indoor environment, and require little care.
 Allow the soil to dry slightly between waterings.
+Learn all about growing pothos here.

 4. Peace lily (Spathiphyllum) – NASA’s research has shown that the peace lily might just be the best of all for indoor air toxin reduction.
 And they get flowers too, double bonus!
 They are also very adaptable, and don’t need any special care.
 Keep the soil consistently moist, but don’t overwater, and give them bright, indirect sunlight.
 Learn exactly how to grow peace lilies here.